ewfx/gaipl-breaking-bad/README.md

 Data quality from open source required preprocessing

 ## 🏃 How to Run
-Run the ipynb file on any supporting wnvironment
+Run the ipynb file on any supporting environment

 ## 🏗️ Tech Stack
 - Python